jdlafferty/gcp_nwave/ReadMe.md

 ## Introduction

 The repo contains Cupy, C and CHP implementation of the Nwave Dynamics Model.
+We wrote notes about our research, please see: https://drive.google.com/file/d/16BQkJAv_0oqrUk0mwHLh7jCzGl8-j1bD/view?usp=sharing.

 Cupy implementation aims to code the model in GPU environment.
 Our experiment is on GCP (Google Cloud Platform).